Conformal field theory on the plane: Context and approach

 We will however lift a number of other common assumptions, in particular the existence of a vacuum state, and the existence of theories on any Riemann surface (and not just on the plane).
 It would be interesting to investigate how this affects the set of possible models, and in particular the classification of minimal models.
 It is however mainly for the sake of generality and simplicity that we will lift these assumptions.
 We will indeed be studying not only rational, but also non-rational theories such as Liouville theory.
-Non-rational theories do not necessarily have a vacuum state, and assuming their consistency on the torus is of little help for determining their spectrums \cite{rib14}.
+Non-rational theories do not necessarily have a vacuum state, and assuming their consistency on the torus is of little help for determining their spectrums \cite{rib14c}.

-By definition, rational conformal field theories are have spectrums made of finitely many representations.
+By definition, rational conformal field theories have spectrums made of finitely many representations.
 However, in order to ensure closure under fusion, these representations must have complicated structures.
 In Liouville theory, the spectrum is made of a continuum of representations, but these representations are merely Verma modules, so we will study this theory first.
+The fundamental nature of Liouville theory is also apparent in the relation between its structure constants, and the fusing matrix of the Virasoro algebra.
 Then we will study minimal models, which are rational and therefore less generic and more complicated.
-Even later will come free theories: since we do not do use a perturbative approach, they do not play any fundamental role.
+Even later will come free bosonic theories, which do not play any fundamental role in the bootstrap approach.